IsaakBM/cesmle-ocn-fetch/README.md

   hindcast `0.25 x 0.25` climatology tree
 - keeps the same variable-folder and `clim_windows/` structure under a new top-level root
+- the runner submits one Slurm job per variable directory
+- variable directories are auto-detected by requiring `clim_windows/`, so temporary folders such as `tmp/` are excluded
 - output filenames add the suffix `_grid_0p05_global.nc`
 - uses `cdo` remapping
 - uses the repository-standard grid-type detection logic: